jamesm224/ProSynTaxDB-workflow/scripts/README.md

         ./main_run.sh

-8. Then download the output alignments_directory, and use MEGA (concatanate sequence alignments function) to generate a fasta sequence of all genomes
+8. Then download the output alignments_directory, and use MEGA (concatanate sequence alignments function) to generate a fasta sequence of all genomes:
+9.
-9. Process this newly generate .fas file into 04_fasttree.slurm to create your phylogeny (customize settings as desired)
+10. Process this newly generate .fas file into 04_fasttree.slurm to create your phylogeny (customize settings as desired):

             sbatch 04_fasttree.slurm

-10. Hopefully this a fairly easy and streamline pipeline but reach out to Paul or James for any questions!
+11. Hopefully this a fairly easy and streamline pipeline but reach out to Paul or James for any questions!

 Good luck!